Message¶

 Handler for non-HTTP interactions.

-This module implements a very basic handler to handle JSON payloads which might be sent from Kafka, or some queueing system.
+This module implements a very basic handler to handle JSON payloads which might be sent through a messaging system.
 Unlike a HTTP interaction, the handler is solely responsible for processing the message, and does not necessarily need to send a response.
+This specific example handles file system events.

 Filesystem()